GonzaloPerezBlasco/D3MLPolarization/TestAModelFolder/FileReadingStoring/READMECrystallineFileLectureTests.md

 2. Removes empty folders
 3. Collects all unique polariser–analyser ID pairs

-As a result, the only useful files are _Crystalline_CellID.txt_ and the folder _CrystallineMLDataBase_
+As a result, the only useful files are _Crystalline_CellID.txt_ and the folder _CrystallineMLDataBase_.
+However, the next notebook that needs to run will automatically read them from this folder so **DO NOT MOVE THIS FILE AND FOLDER**.
+<h3>After running this notebook please go to TestAModelFolder\ML and run CrystallineMLAlone.ipynb</h3>